written by

 What’s the point of a content calendar that can’t actually publish anything?

 Think about it.
-At this point in time, social media managers wouldn’t dream of running their social content calendar in a spreadsheet.
+At this point, social media managers wouldn’t dream of running their social content calendar in a spreadsheet.
 Instead, they use a social media scheduling tool.
 That being said, content managers should also use software to manage blog content—not just social media.

 StoryChief is a content marketing platform with offers a content marketing calendar and content distribution, so you can plan, create, and publish content all in one place.
 When you use a tool like StoryChief, you get a bird’s eye view of your content marketing while also saving time on every aspect of content marketing.